Home » Rings » 11 Ways to Keep Your Ring From Spinning

 Swollen Fingers

-It’s common for your fingers to swell during the day and grow up to half a ring size.
-So it’ll fit differently depending on the time of day.
+It’s common for your fingers to swell during the day and grow up to half a ring size, influenced by factors such as temperature, hydration, and physical activity.
+So it’ll fit differently depending on the time of day, and you might notice the ring feeling tighter in the mornings or after exercise.

 If the ring size was chosen during a time they were swollen, it’s not surprising it has a looser fit during the other parts of the day.